grotteru/home_assistant_nordicgridinfo/README.md

-# Test
+# NordicGridInfo

-Display todays norwegian nameday.

-You will get the following sensor:
+You will get live NordicGridInfo for specified country

-* sensor.namedays_today